 97 Indicator 6.1.
-Years of study - the average number of years of schooling of the reference people of the households, 15 years of age or older, who in 1992 was increased from 5.2 increased 7.4 years of schooling in 2008, while women remained on average 4 months longer in formal education than men.
-However, there is still a gulf between whites and blacks.
+Years of study - the average number of years of schooling of the households reference people, 15 years of age or older, who in 1992 was increased from 5.2, increased to 7.4 years of schooling in 2008, while women remained on average 4 months longer in formal education than men.
+However, there is still a gap between whites and blacks.
 The latter have on average 1.9 years less of schooling than whites.
 The situation is worse in the North and Northeast.